coderefinery/manuals/hackmd-helper.md

   - You need to find your own balance.
 Maybe a quick answer right away, and more detailed later.
 Or delay answers during the most important parts of the lecture.
-- Avoid wall-of-text anwsers.
+- Avoid wall-of-text answers.
 If reading an answer takes too long, it puts the person (and other people who even try to read it) behind even more by taking up valuable mental energy.
 If an answer needs a wall of text, consider these alternatives: